Queensland Youth Choir: VoiceWorks

+Queensland Young Voices

+Created in 2019, this ensemble is the combined product of Stella Voce and Vivace.
+The choir is for children in Year 5 to Year 12, and is non-auditioned.

 Vivace

 Students from Year 8 to Year 12 perform in Vivace.
 This ensemble also performs all year round at community and private events, Christmas Carol concerts, and in QSC's annual concert series.
 An audition is required for entry into the Vivace Choir.
+This ensemble was discontinued at the end of 2018.

 Stella Voce

 Formerly known as The Queensland Children's Choir, the group was renamed to StellaVoce in 2005, and remains under that name today.
 This choir is for children in Year 4 through to Year 9, and performs in both public and private concerts.
 The group was founded by Rhonda Coady, and choristers in this group are auditioned.

+This ensemble was discontinued at the end of 2018.

 Poco Voci

 Poco Voci is a non-auditioned group for students from pre-school through to Year 4.
 The main aim of this group is to develop music skills in young children, and as such, this choir performs less frequently.

 Vox Populus

 Vox Populus is a non-auditioned, SATB, community choir for anyone over the age of 18.
 The aim of the group is to encourage community singing in a fun environment.